kellyschrock/solex-cc/README.md

 ```

 *   `worker_roots` is an array of paths where workers can be found.
-*   `sysid` and `compid` are the sysid/compid that will be used on Mavlink messages going to the vehicle.
+*   `sysid` and `compid` are the sysid/compid that will be used on Mavlink messages going to the vehicle (where applicable).
 *   `loop_time_ms` is how long the interval is between runs of the `loop()` function in the dispatcher.
 Any workers reporting that they wish to loop will have their `loop()` functions executed at this time.
 *   `udp_port` specifies the port the dispatcher listens on for incoming Mavlink messages.
 On an `apsync` implementation, `cmavnode` is used to forward Mavlink messages from `/dev/ttyS0` to UDP.
 So the dispatcher can use the normal value of `14550` here to listen to the UDP broadcasts that go out, or use an alternate port and configure `cmavnode` to send UDP packets to it directly.